Kansas City Brain Injury Lawyers

 How Do You Prove Negligence?

-When you hold an at-fault party accountable for your brain injury in Missouri civil court, you have to prove that the cause of your injury was negligence on the part of that at-fault party.
+When you hold an at-fault party accountable for your brain injury in Missouri civil court, you have to prove that the cause of your head injury was negligence on the part of that at-fault party.
 Proving negligence can be difficult depending on your case, especially if liability is not clear or if there are multiple parties involved.

 - First, you will need to prove that the at-fault party owed you a duty of care at the time of the accident.
 If a car accident caused your brain injuries, you can claim that the other driver owed you a duty of care to drive safely and honor traffic laws.
 If you tripped over a broken stair in your apartment building and you suffered a brain injury, you can claim that your landlord owed you a duty to maintain safe premises.